The Department of Labor’s Fiduciary Rule

 July 7, 2020

-The Department of Labor issued proposed regulation “Improving Investment Advice for Workers and Retirees” that provides Proposed Prohibited Transaction Exemption 2020-02.
+The Department of Labor issues proposed regulation “Improving Investment Advice for Workers and Retirees” that provides Proposed Prohibited Transaction Exemption 2020-02.
 This was deemed DOL Fiduciary Rule 3.0 and PTE 2020-02 is the latest iteration for compliance with Rollover and IRA transactions.

 The DOL rule brings back the five-part test to determine if an advisor is a fiduciary as follows: